Watercolour on paper

 771 x 888mm

+The painting shows the finish of the titular race, at which both Māori and Pākehā spectators are cheering enthusiastically.
+The first two riders are tattooed; in what was probably intended as a comic touch, the winner is shown wearing no trousers.
+In the foreground, the clerk of the course, on horseback, is correctly attired in hunting pink frock coat and top hat.
 To the right of the refreshment tent are two well-dressed European gentlemen on horseback.
 One of these is Sir George Grey, who, according to the Taranaki Herald of 29 June 1878, attended the hui and was invited to take part in the festivities.
 The tent bears the names of Day & Foot; a James Day is listed in New Plymouth business directories and newspaper advertisements as proprietor of the White Hart Family Hotel, in Devon Street.
 The figure in the lower right depicted applauding the winners with raised hand is the Waikato chief Rewi Maniapoto, who is recognisable from the cloak he habitually wore and in which he was photographed in 1875.

-While Barraud provides us with a rare record of a social event that mainly involved Maori people, one cannot help wondering what records Maori people themselves kept and whether they still survive.
-Would a pictorial record such as those of the Ringatu Church’s prophet Te Kooti Rikirangi and his following, as discussed by Roger Neich is his book Painted Histories, show a similar scene?
-They may have seen this event in a completely different light from Barraud’s.
-Though such a thing is not known, a richer impression of this event may have been passed down through descendants of those Maori people who attended the race meeting, and, like Barraud’s watercolour painting, some of this record may be pictorial.
+While Barraud provides us with a rare record of a social event that mainly involved Māori people, one cannot help wondering what records Māori people themselves kept and whether they still survive.
+Would a pictorial record such as those of the Ringatū Church’s prophet Te Kooti Arikirangi Te Tūruki and his following, as discussed by Roger Neich is his book Painted Histories, show a similar scene?
+They may have seen this event in a completely different light from Barraud.
+Though such a thing is not known, a richer impression of this event may have been passed down through descendants of those Māori people who attended the race meeting, and, like Barraud’s watercolour painting, some of this record may be pictorial.